lcampanari/action_view_preview/README.md

 # ActionViewPreview
 Sometimes being able to preview a view might come in handy, like when a view is going to be used only inside a PDF, for example.

-This gem allows a setup similar `ActionMailer::Preview`, and provides a development tool for rendering and debugging views that wouldn't otherwise be rendered in your application.
+This gem allows a setup similar `ActionMailer::Base`, and provides a development tool for rendering and debugging views that wouldn't otherwise be rendered in your application.

 ## Installation
 Add this line to your application's Gemfile: